tobinus/OTD-semantic-framework/README.md

 #### Upload ontology

-1. Run `pipenv run python dataontosearch.py ontology create`
+1. Run `python dataontosearch.py ontology create`

-There are other commands you can use to manipulate and display ontologies, run `pipenv run python dataontosearch.py ontology --help` for a full list.
+There are other commands you can use to manipulate and display ontologies, run `python dataontosearch.py ontology --help` for a full list.

 ### Pre-processing of datasets

 #### Import (new) datasets

-1. Run `pipenv run python dataontosearch.py dataset create --ckan <CKAN-URL>` where you replace `<CKAN-URL>` with the base URL to your CKAN instance.
+1. Run `python dataontosearch.py dataset create --ckan <CKAN-URL>` where you replace `<CKAN-URL>` with the base URL to your CKAN instance.
 The instance must also expose RDF information about each dataset.